Regina Peruggi: Early life and education

-Peruggi grew up in a middle class family in The Bronx.
-She is the second cousin and ex-wife of former mayor of New York Rudy Giuliani.
+Peruggi grew up in a middle class family in the Bronx.
+She is the daughter of Salvatore Orestus Peruggi and Anna Marie Fink.
+She is also the second cousin and ex-wife of former mayor of New York Rudy Giuliani.
 She attended Roman Catholic parochial schools.
 She earned a Bachelor of Arts in sociology from the College of New Rochelle in 1967.